UofT-DSI/python/README.md

 |---|---|---|---|---|---|
 |Week 1|Lecture 1 (Data Types and Control Flow, Errors)|Lecture 2 (Inputs and Strings, Type Conversion)|Case Study|Work Period 1|Work Period 2|
 |Week 2|Lecture 3 (Functions, Testing)|Lecture 4 (Object Oriented Programming, numPy)|Case Study|Work Period 1|Work Period 2|

-## Policies

-* **Accessibility:** We want to provide an accessible learning environment for all.
-If there is something we can do to make this Module more accessible to you, please let us know.
-* **Module communications:** Communications take place over email or on Slack.
-If communicating over email, please include "DSI-Python" or similar in the subject line, e.g. "DSI-Python: pandas question"
-* **Camera:** Keeping your camera on is optional.
-* **Microphone:** Please keep microphones muted unless you need to speak.
-Please indicate your name before speaking as some Zoom configurations make it hard to tell who is talking!
-* **Assessment:** There will be homework which **is not** graded, but highly recommended, and there will be two assignments which **are** graded.

 ## Requirements